akhilamylavarapu/my2-Mylavarapu/README.md

 | badminton  | It's a sport that people of different fitness levels can enjoy                                | 10 Hours per week |
 | Basketball       |Basketball is a team sport that emphasizes collaboration and teamwork.                                |       6 Hours per week           |
 | Football   | Playing on a football team helps develop valuable teamwork and leadership skills.                                  | 5 Hours per week              |

+---

+# Quotes by scientists

+> Chance only favors the prepared mind. - *By Louis Pasteur*.

+> If you don’t do the best with what you have, you could never have done better with what you could have had. - *By Ernest Rutherford*.